fleury12/DevSecOps-Project/README.md

    sudo systemctl status node_exporter
    ```

-   You can access Node Exporter metrics in Prometheus.
+   You can access Node_Exporter metrics in Prometheus.
+   Node-exporter default port is 9100
+   Make sure to  add this port in the security group. then you wiil alow to get access in your browser

 2. **Configure Prometheus Plugin Integration:**